4a50/Async-Inn/README.md

 AsyncInnDbContext is now handle through a dependency injection.
 Each of the tables are now contolled by a repository via an interface.
 The repective controllers cannot directly access the database.

+## Change Log

+v.1 - CRUD Operations on all ERD Entities not complete.
+Testing from Amenities is created and passing